spring-jdbc-crud/simplejdbcmapper/README.md

       ORDER BY o.order_date DESC, ol.id
    """.formatted(sjm.getMultiEntitySqlColumns(multiEntity));

-   // Use JdbcTemplate with the library's ResulSetExtractor to execute the query and get the results.
+   // Use JdbcTemplate with the library's ResultSetExtractor to execute the query and get the results.
    RelationshipMapper relationshipMapper = sjm.getJdbcTemplate().query(sql, sjm.resultSetExtractor(multiEntity), someAmount);

    // populate() does the processing and populates Order.orderLines and getList() returns the orders